 Preparing to File For Disability Benefits

-- Medical History: Social Security will want the names, addresses, phone numbers, and dates of service for all the doctors, hospitals, urgent care facilities and clinics you’ve treated with for your injury or illness.
-Social Security will send for these records with a medical release you signed, but do not count on your doctors always responding or SSA following-up on its requests.
+- Medical History: Social Security will want the names, addresses, phone numbers, and dates of service of all the doctors, hospitals, urgent care facilities, and clinics that have treated your injury or illness.
+Social Security will send for these records with a medical release you signed, but do not count on your doctors always responding or SSA following up on its requests.
 It is your responsibility to submit sufficient evidence to support your claim.

-- Work History: Your application must include a complete work history that describes all the kinds of jobs you’ve held over the past fifteen years.
+- Work History: Your application must include a complete work history describing all your jobs over the past fifteen years.
 The examiners will want to know if your injury or illness prevents you from doing the type of work you’ve performed.
-It would be a good idea to write down all your old work before meeting with SSA or filling out papers.
+Writing down all your old work before meeting with SSA or filling out paperwork is a good idea.

 - Personal/Educational History: Your age at the onset of the disability and your level of education may both have a bearing on whether you will be considered disabled.
-The SSA recognizes that people who are older and have less education have more difficulty with retraining and finding new employment.
-This does not mean that younger higher educated individuals can’t win, it is just more difficult.
+The SSA recognizes that older people with less education have more difficulty with retraining and finding new employment.
+This does not mean that younger, highly educated individuals can’t win; it is just more difficult.
 They will also want to know if you have had any vocational schooling.

-- Are a U.S. citizen residing in one of the fifty states, District of Columbia, or the Northern Mariana Islands;
+- You are a U.S. citizen residing in one of the fifty states, the District of Columbia, or the Northern Mariana Islands;

-- Haven’t applied for or received SSI benefits in the past; and
+- You haven’t applied for or received SSI benefits in the past, and

-- Are applying for Social Security Disability Insurance at the same time as your SSI claim.
+- You are applying for Social Security Disability Insurance at the same time as your SSI claim.